 Smart contracts enable the rapid processing of claims

 At present, blockchain technology is mainly used for what are known as smart contracts.
 These protocols represent contracts, and the framework terms between the company and the person to be insured are documented directly in the source code.
-This creates digital contracts that are self-executing.
-In other words, the contracts enter into force if specific and contractually agreed events occur.
+This creates self-executing digital contracts.
+In other words, the contracts are forced if specific and contractually agreed events occur.
 One example of this is an insurance claim.
 Thanks to the technology, no manual monitoring is required because the process is initiated automatically.
 If the conditions for an insurance claim are met and validated by the algorithm, a transaction is triggered and recorded in a 'block'.

 The algorithms used in smart contracts are often based on 'IF-THEN functions'.
 Developers define in advance which conditions and actions must be fulfilled and then executed automatically.
 This also eliminates the intermediary or third party that is usually required to agree on the contract.

 For policyholders, such technology offers robust security and high transparency.
 Moreover, it streamlines the processes for reporting a claim and receiving a payout from the insurer.
 On the other hand, insurers profit from cost savings because the defined contractual terms for an insurance claim do not need to be checked manually.

 However, the possible applications of smart contracts and blockchain technology also open up other scenarios: introducing the IoT in the automotive industry in conjunction with the blockchain could benefit the insurance industry.
 That's because this enables the collection of large volumes of highly relevant data for insurance models and risk evaluation.